cbaeucsd/CSE15L-Lab-Reports/lab-report-1-week-2-test.md

 ```
 $ ssh accountusername@ieng6.ucsd.edu
 ```
-where accountusername is the previously retrieved name from  the account lookup. <br>
+where accountusername should be replaced with the previously retrieved name from the account lookup. <br>

 Your login command will probably look something like this:
 ```